-We have all experienced fatigue.
-For the most part it is short lived and can be explained away by our circumstances.
-It could be work stress, family arguments or illness that is making us feel tired.
-For a small portion of the population, it’s chronic and debilitating.
+We all experience fatigue.
+It can be work stress, family arguments or illness that is making us feel tired.
+For a small portion of the population, it’s chronic and wearing.
 It can be explained away with a medical diagnosis like anemia or arthritis.
 These people can be experiencing Chronic Fatigue Syndrome.

 - Irritable Bowel Syndrome